manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 The problem right now is that there is no file `rest_api.zip` at this location, and AWS would therefore not be able to apply our Terraform code.

-It won't be a problem later when our backend code base exists - but for the moment, we need to fake that, by creating a dummy ZIP file and placing it at the referenced location manually.
+It won't be a problem later when our backend code base exists - but for the moment, we need to fake that, by creating a dummy ZIP file and placing it at the referenced location manually, like so:

+    > zip rest_api.zip main.tf
+    adding: main.tf (stored 0%)
+    > aws s3 cp rest_api.zip s3://PLEASE-CHANGE-ME-backend/initial/rest_api.zip
+    upload: ./rest_api.zip to s3://PLEASE-CHANGE-ME-backend/initial/rest_api.zip

+Of course, you need to change the `PLEASE-CHANGE-ME` part the same way you changed it in file `variables-tf`, in order to end up with the correct S3 bucket name.

+Once this is done, you are able to successfully start another run of `terraform apply` and set up the Lambda function.

+Afterwards, our Lambda function exists, but it exists in isolation, and cannot be triggered from the outside.
+We therefore need to connect it to an AWS resource which is able to trigger it.
+In our case, the Lambda function will wrap our backend REST API implementation, and therefore, it should be triggered whenever our frontend code makes an HTTP request to the API.

+On AWS, HTTP calls can trigger Lambda functions by making an HTTP endpoint available through API Gateway.
+The Terraform HCL code for this, in file `api-gateway.tf`, looks like this:

+    resource "aws_apigatewayv2_api" "default" {
+      name = "default-api"
+      protocol_type = "HTTP"
+    }

+    resource "aws_apigatewayv2_stage" "default_api" {
+      api_id = aws_apigatewayv2_api.default.id
+      name   = "api"
+      auto_deploy = true

+      default_route_settings {
+        throttling_burst_limit = 10
+        throttling_rate_limit  = 10
+      }
+    }

+    resource "aws_apigatewayv2_integration" "lambda_rest_api" {
+      api_id           = aws_apigatewayv2_api.default.id
+      integration_type = "AWS_PROXY"

+      integration_method = "POST"
+      integration_uri    = aws_lambda_function.rest_api.invoke_arn
+    }

+    resource "aws_apigatewayv2_route" "proxy" {
+      api_id    = aws_apigatewayv2_api.default.id
+      route_key = "ANY /{proxy+}"

+      target = "integrations/${aws_apigatewayv2_integration.lambda_rest_api.id}"
+    }

+    resource "aws_lambda_permission" "rest_api" {
+      statement_id  = "AllowAPIGatewayInvoke"
+      action        = "lambda:InvokeFunction"
+      function_name = aws_lambda_function.rest_api.function_name
+      principal     = "apigateway.amazonaws.com"

+      source_arn = "${aws_apigatewayv2_api.default.execution_arn}/*/*"
+    }

+This defines a very simple API Gateway setup, where every HTTP request is always forwarded to our Lambda function without further ado.
+We also define an API Gateway stage named "api" - we do this to make the API Gateway setup handle HTTP requests that aim at the `/api` path of the API URL - this way, we can serve our frontend at `/` and the API at `/api` of the same domain (CloudFront will take care of that in a moment), and thus, don't need to separate frontend and backend over two different domains.

+This spares us from building a more complicated setup where the frontend at https://foo.com will request the API at https://bar.com, which would require a relatively involved CORS setup.

+We need to allow API Gateway to access our Lambda function - the `aws_lambda_permission` resource takes care of that.